-When I came back to San Pedrito Beach in February 2018, the situation was already about to boil over.
-At this time, escalating civil unrest was about to unfold, which required the intervention of the real power from La Paz.
-Well, the owner had to make a decree when Jens and Pablo, the local longboard pro, had turmoil over some silly b/s.
+When I returned to San Pedrito Beach in February 2018, the situation was already about to boil over.
+At this time, escalating civil unrest was about to unfold, which required the intervention of real power from La Paz.
+The owner had to make a decree when Jens and Pablo, the local longboard pro, had turmoil over some silly b/s.
 I didn’t understand it, but it wasn’t my task to facilitate a peace agreement.
 I was busy enough with my objectives and mourning about my missing paddle muscles.

 Desperado Vanlife At El Pescadero B.C.S.

 The very north part of San Pedrito Beach remained the wild west.
 Iraq got separated from the northern region by a 4″ deep ditch called the “Trump Trench.”
-It was designed to keep economic refugees away from entering the north side of San Pedrito, a.k.a.
+It was designed to keep economic refugees from entering the north side of San Pedrito, a.k.a.
 Somalia.
 The territory here was a failed state ruled by a more or less self-declared governor called “Timmy.”
 He seemed to be the dominant local warlord.
-The simple social rules in Somalia promote the best surfer to becoming the governor of this territory, which put me at the end of the pecking order.
+The simple social rules in Somalia promote the best surfer to becoming this territory’s governor, putting me at the end of the pecking order.

 That was ok since Timmy was not eager to abuse his power.
 He only got active if someone in his kingdom polluted his precious air.
 Otherwise, zero f**ks were given by the governor.
-Still, you could always ask him for a piece of good advice, which made him a very accessible ruler.
+Still, you could always ask him for good advice, making him a very accessible ruler.

 End of the Season in Baja California

-At one point, the mayor moved to the east cape, and also many additional misfits from Somalia left the territory as well.
+At one point, the mayor moved to the east cape, and many additional misfits from Somalia left the territory.
 Many other people came and went.
 In the end, only Timo and I remained in Somalia.
 Timo got expelled from Iraq for perpetual besmirching of the “Trump Trench” and other felonies.
 Timo also left his exile because he started his house-sitting season.

 See you next season in San Pedrito Beach.
 Peace out!